Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/ogf-editor-by-valerok.md

 - #### Textures

 Section with texture and shader path editing.
-Also here can delete the mash of the model (If there is only one mesh, you cannot delete it)
+Also here can delete or move meshes of the model (If there is only one mesh, you cannot delete it)

-##### Set: [Texture number]
+##### Mesh: [Mesh number]

 | Field | Description |
 ---|---|